Conduitry/defiler/API.md

 ## Constructor

-### `new Defiler({ dir, filter, read = true, enc = 'utf8', pre, watch = true, debounce = 10}, ..., { transform, generators, resolver })`
+### `new Defiler({ dir, filter, read = true, enc = 'utf8', pre, watch = true, debounce = 10 }, ..., { transform, generators, resolver, onerror })`

 A new `Defiler` instance to represent a collection of physical files and virtual files, a transform to run on them, and additional generators.
-This constructor should be passed multiple arguments; all but the last one should be 'input configuration' objects, and the last should be an object containing `transform` and (optionally) `generators` and/or `resolver`.
+This constructor should be passed multiple arguments; all but the last one should be 'input configuration' objects, and the last should be an object containing `transform` and (optionally) `generators`, `resolver` and/or `onerror`.

 - Input configuration
 	- `dir` - a directory to watch